Alfredo González Flores: Early life

+Political years

 He was called to the Presidency on 8 May 1914 by the Congress, as part of a pact between the two major political parties, the Republican Party and the Duranista party, after none of the three competing parties managed to secure an absolute majority.
+Political scientist James L. Busey called him a "compromise dark horse candidate".

 During his administration, he founded the Normal School of Heredia (1915, of which he also was President of the Board), the National Electricity Cabinet and the International Bank of Costa Rica (now the National Bank of Costa Rica).
 He also created the Agricultural Credit Meetings, which led to a resurgence of economic, commercial and industrial activity in the country.
 He established the General Depots, the system of direct taxation and the Charity Tax Law.
 He governed during World War I, a time when he endured serious financial consequences.

 At a time when banks refused to facilitate credit for the Executive Branch, he created the International Bank, which had the ability to issue currency.
 From that moment, the State competed with private institutions.
+Busey summarized his presidential term as "Attempted to promote fiscal stability; but much nepotism and electoral fraud".

 On 27 January 1917, his own Secretary of the Army and Navy, Federico Tinoco, overthrew him.
 González followed the advice of his other ministers and left the country for the United States.
 He later worked for the recognition of the country's rights in different international forums.
 After returning to the country, he played an important role in the politics of Heredia.